amos-kibet/elixir-getting-started/lists.md

 false
 ```

+`Q`: Write a mapsum function that takes a list and a function.
+It applies the function to each element of the list and then sums the result, so
+`iex> MyList.mapsum [1, 2, 3], &(&1 * &2) # results to 14`

 ### Keyword Lists

 Because we often need simple lists of key/value pairs, Elixir gives us a shortcut.
 If we write:

 `[name: "Amos", city: "Nairobi", likes: "Programming"] `

-Elixir converts it into a list of two-value tuples:
+Elixir converts it internally into a list of two-value tuples, with the first term being an atom:

 `[{:name, "Amos"}, {:city, "Nairobi"}, {:likes, "Programming"}]`